 I have done both low-carb and high-carb diets.
 I was able to lose weight with the Atkin’s diet, but I was often frustrated about what I couldn’t eat.
 Eating low-carb is difficult and cravings were a constant struggle.
 My mood was poor and I was ready to give up the diet once I got down to my weight goal (which, by the way was 20 pounds more than my current weight).
 In short, I didn’t find the low-carb diet sustainable and I gained all the weight back once I stopped dieting.

-With my current high-carb diet, I have maintained my current ideal weight for the last two years.
-I’ve helped many others lose weight with green smoothies and fruit-based raw foods as well.
+With my current high-carb diet, I have maintained my current ideal weight since 2008.
+I’ve helped many others lose weight with green smoothies and a whole foods as well.

 Stop Fretting Over Fruit Carbs And Focus On Eating Whole Foods

-Green smoothies and fresh fruit in conjunction with a LOW FAT, whole foods diet with normal amounts of protein (I follow USDA recommendations of .8 grams of protein per kilogram of body weight) and moderate exercise is an excellent weight loss diet.
+Green smoothies and fresh fruits, in conjunction with a whole foods diet with normal amounts of protein (I follow USDA recommendations of .8 grams of protein per kilogram of body weight) and moderate exercise is an excellent weight loss diet.

-The low-carb, high-protein fad diets tend to get promoted because it’s easier to tell somebody to eat tons of meat to lose weight than it is to tell them to eat tons of fruit.
+The low-carb, high-protein fad diets tend to get promoted because it’s easier to tell somebody to eat tons of meat to lose weight than it is to tell them to eat their fruits and veggies.
 It’s not the high intake of protein (and fat) that causes weight loss.
 It’s the removal of pasta, pizza and cookies – foods that sneak hundreds or even thousands of calories into your meals.